ipcrm/ipcrm-change_window/README.markdown

 *IMPORTANT* Remember that if your _within_ the change window the value returned is _true_, otherwise it returns _false_.

 ## Usage
+change_window( $tz, $window_wday, $window_time, $window_type, [$time])

 Where:
-`$tz` is the timezone offset you want used when the current timestamp is generated.(this example is for EST) `$window_wday` is a hash where start is the first weekday in your window and end is the last weekday - expressed as weekday names or 0-6.
-You can specify the same day if you like.
+`$tz` is the timezone offset you want used when the current timestamp is generated.(this example is for EST)

+`$window_wday` is a hash where start is the first weekday in your window and end is the last weekday - expressed as weekday names or 0-6.
+You can specify the same day if you like and you may wrap the weekend (i.e friday .. monday).

 `$window_time` is a hash where the start key is a timestamp (HH:MM), and end sets the end hour and minute.
+You may wrap the midnight hour (i.e. 22:00 ..
+02:00).

-`$window_type` accepts to values: per_day or window.  `per_day` tells change_window that the hours specified are valid on each day specified.
-For example if you set days 0-3 and start 20:00, end 23:00 - then Sunday through Wednesday from 8PM to 11PM this function will return true.  `window` (or actually any value but per_day) tells change_window to treat the days and times as a continuous change window spanning from start day/start time through end day/end time.
+`$window_type` accepts to values: per_day or window.
+* `per_day` tells change_window that the hours specified are valid on each day specified.
+For example if you set days 0-3 and start 20:00, end 23:00 - then Sunday through Wednesday from 8PM to 11PM this function will return true.
+For wrapped hours you receive start to midnight on the first day and midnight to end on the last day.
+* `window` tells change_window to treat the days and times as a continuous change window spanning from start day/start time through end day/end time.
+*  `$time` is an optional parameter that lets you specify the time to test as an array.
+This array is passed to the Time.new() object to set the time under test.
+This array should take the form of [ YYYY, MM, DD, HH, MM] and will apply the timezone specified.

 ```puppet
 $tz = "-05:00"